SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 ## Cart Validation

-Cart validation needs to be enabled explicitly, see [{% assign linkedpage = site.pages | where: "name", "cart-validation.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/features/cart-validation.md %}).
-That is possible only if the commerce release is 2011 or higher.
-If cart validation is enabled, it’s not possible to checkout carts with configurations that are conflicting or that contain mandatory attributes without values selected.
+When cart validation is enabled, it is not possible to check out a cart that has configurations which are conflicting, nor is it possible to check out a cart that contains mandatory attributes if values have not been selected.

+If you are using SAP Commerce Cloud 2005 or older, you should consider disabling the checkout button because of possible issues with cart bound configurations.
+In `cart-totals.component.ts`, you can disable the checkout button using `ConfiguratorCartService.activeCartHasIssues`.

  In case your commerce release is 2005 or lower, consider to disable the checkout button, see `cart-totals.component`, depending on possible issues of the cart bound configurations.
 Use `ConfiguratorCartServiceactiveCartHasIssues` for that.

+To enable cart validation, see [{% assign linkedpage = site.pages | where: "name", "cart-validation.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/features/cart-validation.md %}).

+**Note:** Cart validation requires SAP Commerce Cloud 2011 or newer.

 ## Locales